Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT

-We examined how user-salient customizations in LLMaaS chatbots, such as institutional branding and interface changes, shape user perceptions and behavior.
+We examined how customized LLMaaS chatbots are perceived and used differently compared to commercially available alternatives.
 Participants reported greater trust, fewer perceived hallucinations, and lower privacy concerns when using the university’s customized chatbot compared to ChatGPT -- despite both systems being based on the same underlying LLM technology.
-These differences highlight the influence of contextual and interface-level cues on users’ system assessments.
+These differences hint at the potential influence of contextual and interface-level cues on users’ system assessments.
 Our findings emphasize the importance of calibrated user perceptions not only with regard to trustworthiness, but also in relation to privacy and hallucination risk.
 In doing so, our work contributes to the TrAM and the concept of calibrated trust, expanding both to include more facets of human-AI interaction.
 Practically, we provide evidence-based guidance on AI implementation.
 The careful design of interfaces, features, and integration strategies for LLMaaS chatbots can promote their appropriate use in line with their risks and limitations.

-We encourage future research to explore which specific cues users rely on when forming their perceptions and how such alignments affect downstream behavior.
-Our work therefore opens new research directions to investigate how customization aspects impact users.
+We encourage future research to build on the results and to explore which specific cues users rely on when forming their perceptions and how such alignments affect downstream behavior in experimental settings to complement the findings of this work with causal data.
+Our work, therefore, opens new research directions to investigate how customization aspects impact users.

-\begin{acks} We would like to thank Markus Pauly, Nico Föge, and Daniel Klippert for their valuable support with the statistical analyses.
-We are also grateful to Lin Kyi, Gabriel Lima, and Yixin Zou for their helpful feedback.
-Our sincere thanks go to all participants for contributing their time and insights, as well as to the involved university stakeholders for their continuous support in enabling this study.
+\begin{acks} We thank Markus Pauly, Nico Föge, and Daniel Klippert for their support with the statistical analyses.
+We are grateful to Lin Kyi, Gabriel Lima, and Yixin Zou for their thoughtful feedback on the manuscript.
+We also acknowledge the support of the involved parties at Ruhr University Bochum, including the work councils, the data protection officer, the communication department, and the IT department.
+Finally, we thank all participants for taking part in the study.

 This work was supported by the \grantsponsor{rctrust}{Research Center Trustworthy Data Science and Security}{https://rc-trust.ai} (\url{https://rc-trust.ai}), one of the Research Alliance Centers within the UA Ruhr (\url{https://uaruhr.de}). \end{acks}